-They also have a safety advantage for installation and maintenance over a steep-sloped roof.
-Finally, with a flat roof, essential building equipment such as heating and air conditioning can be placed on the roof, rather than the parking lot, saving valuable space for the building.
+Due to economic considerations, the roofs on most commercial buildings are likely to be low-sloped or flat.
+They have a safety advantage for installation and maintenance over a steep-sloped roof.
+Plus, with a flat roof, essential building equipment such as heating and air conditioning can be placed on the roof, rather than the parking lot, saving valuable space for the building.
+DK Haney Roofing specializes in flat and low-sloped roofs and offers a pre-fabricated system that has revolutionized commercial roofing.

 Dustin Haney of DK Haney Roofing notes, “A flat or low-sloped roof is the overwhelming choice for most architects and commercial builders and there is a wide range of choices for the composition of these roofs – from the traditional to the technologically advanced.